 In economics, supply and demand functions come in many shapes and sizes.
-However, for the sake of simplicity we often assume they are linear.
-This makes it much easier to compute them, which in turn is important to analyze and understand many basic economic concepts (e.g. calculating consumer surplus).
+However, for the sake of simplicity, we often assume they are linear.
+That makes it much easier to compute them, which in turn is important to analyze and understand many basic economic concepts (e.g., calculating consumer surplus).
 Therefore, linear demand functions are quite popular in econ classes (and quizzes).
 Luckily, calculating them is not rocket science.
-It follows a simple four step process: (1) Write down the basic linear function, (2) find two ordered pairs of price and quantity, (3) calculate the slope of the demand function, and (4) calculate its y-intercept.
+It follows a simple four-step process: (1) Write down the basic linear function, (2) find two ordered pairs of price and quantity, (3) calculate the slope of the demand function, and (4) calculate its y-intercept.

 1) Write Down the Basic Linear Function

 The most basic form of a linear function is y = mx + b.
 In this equation, m represents the slope of the function, whereas b is the point where the line intersects the y-axis (i.e., the y-intersect).
 To give a simple example, let’s calculate a demand function for ice cream.
 In that case, we’ll call the basic demand function QD, where P is the price of ice cream.
 Thus, the basic linear function looks as follows: QD = mP + b.

 2) Find Two Ordered Pairs of Price and Quantity

 For the next step, we need some additional information.
 More specifically, we need to know the quantities demanded, for at least two different prices.
 With this information, we can create two ordered pairs in the form of (x1,y1) and (x2, y2).
 In most cases, this information will be provided in statements such as “At a price of x, demand is y” or “when the price falls to x, demand increases to y”.
 In our example, consumers demand 1000 ice cream cones when the price is USD 2.00.
 However, when the price increases to USD 3.00, demand falls to 800 cones.
 Thus, the two ordered pairs are (2, 1000) and (3, 800).